ucr-hpcc/bc_galaxy/README.md

 ## Developer Notes

 - In order to allow remote user authentication to work for Galaxy instances launched via OnDemand, the source file for remote user authentication (`remoteuser.py`) was modified to include custom code developed by UCR HPCC.
-The installation script takes care of replacing the source file the modified file.
+The installation script takes care of replacing the source file with the modified file.
 For more information regarding the changes done to `remoteuser.py`, please refer to the following [section](#authentication)
 - Other custom scripts and configuration files were developed to allow for a user to submit jobs via slurm and access the environment module system.
 These scripts and configuration files don't modify existing Galaxy code, instead they interface with existing Galaxy systems intended for modification by system administrators.
-These custom scripts are `custom_destinations.py`, `custom_tool_form_utils.py`, and `static/welcome.html`.
+For more information regarding the implementation, please refer to the following [section](#job-runners).
 - Custom webhook was developed to allow users to set job options for jobs submitted via slurm.
 The webhook is only active when a user launches a Galaxy session with the selected runner set as cluster.
 Currently the options set via this webhook are saved to a Galaxy user's sqlite database, allowing for the options to be used when queuing jobs via Galaxy.
-The configuration files and scripts for the webhook can be found under `custom-scripts/slurm/`
+The configuration files and scripts for the webhook can be found under `custom-scripts/slurm/`.
+For more information regarding the implementation, please refer to the following [section](#slurm-webhook).
+- Modification to configuration files were made to allow for Galaxy instances to interact with the environment module system on UCR's HPC cluster.
+Initialization script was developed for preset tools from the usegalaxy-tools [repo](https://github.com/galaxyproject/usegalaxy-tools) to be avabile for all Galaxy instances launched via OnDemand.
+For more information regarding the implementation, please refer to the following [section](#modules-and-preset-tools)

 ### Overview
 Galaxy interface app runs on UCR HPC systems.
 The users can install, manage and run tools and workflows.